rarths/sparkles/README.md

 });
 ```

 - Include the flash.css to your CSS setup or use your own CSS classes.
+Read extras for IE support.
+For custom CSS classes add 'error', 'success', 'notice' as parameters to Sparkles.
+Leave empty for default values.
 ```php
 $di->set('sparkles', function () use ($di) {
     $sparkles = new \Rarths\Sparkles\CSparkles(array(